 - Make sure your investment assets fit your risk profile.
 SmartAsset’s free, easy-to-use asset allocation calculator will help align your assets with your risk tolerance.

 - Should you dip your toes into forex?
 It’s a big risk, but the thrill can be equally real.
 Consider working with a financial advisor in deciding whether to expand into currency trading.
 Finding an advisor doesn’t have to be hard.
-With SmartAsset’s matching tool you can find a financial advisor quickly near you to help figure out exactly how to structure your portfolio to embrace that kind of speculative asset class.
-If you’re ready, get started now.
+With SmartAsset’s matching tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/primeimages, ©iStock.com/matejmo, ©iStock.com/Matthew71